 Whichever program you choose, the objective is the same – create good-looking web pages.
 All these editors allow you to enter text and images into your web pages in a similar way to using a word processor.
 So if you’re familiar with word processing, this will be quite easy for you.
-If you don’t want to do this yourself you can of course engage UKcentric as your web designers.
+If you don’t want to do this yourself you can of course a professional web design company.

 You will then upload your files to our servers.
 You usually do this using a facility in your site-building software.
 You’ll need the username and password for your web site to do this – your web hosting company will give these to you when you set up your account.

 The other half of web hosting is email.
 All web site owners require email accounts with the same domain name as their web site.
 For example, if your domain is londonwidgets.co.uk, you’ll probably want an email address like email@example.com, or firstname.lastname@example.org.

 Most web hosting accounts come with a set number of email accounts included, usually between 3 and 10.